HariSekhon/spark-apps/README.md

 ### See Also ###

-My Toolbox repo adjacent to this one which contains the original Pig & Hive programs among other goodies related to Hadoop, NoSQL, Linux CLI tools etc:
+My Toolbox repo adjacent to this one which contains the original Pig & Hive programs among other goodies related to Hadoop, NoSQL, Solr, Elasticsearch, Linux CLI tools etc:

 https://github.com/harisekhon/toolbox